 The Fund's strategy is primarily driven by a modeling process which measures the relative strength or momentum of various asset classes against one another.
 Relative strength and/or Momentum-based approach is a quantitative approach that uses historical data to compare the price movements of a single security or asset class against all other investment vehicles in its category.
 Over time, this approach seeks to identify outperforming and underperforming trends.
 Using this momentum-based strategy, the Fund will tactically shift its holdings and asset allocations accordingly.
-The adviser's process uses relative strength models to determine the Fund's allocation among U.S. equity securities, intermediate to long-term Treasuries, and T-bills.
+The adviser's process uses relative strength models to determine the Fund's allocation among investment grade securities, intermediate to long-term Treasuries, and T-bills.
 That analysis assists the adviser to determine the preferred asset class, which in turn drives the underlying investment exposure.
-Thus, when the equity asset class is favored, the Fund will seek exposure to U.S. equities.
-Conversely, when the favored asset class is Treasuries, the adviser will sell and/or hedge the Fund's U.S. equity exposure by short-selling common stocks, entering into put options or put spread options on individual stocks, equity indices, and/or futures, and also increase the Fund's exposure to Treasuries through bonds, notes, money market funds which invest primarily in T-bills and/or ETFs.
+Thus, when the investment grade asset class is favored, the Fund will seek exposure to investment grade securities.
+Conversely, when the favored asset class is Treasuries, the adviser will sell and/or hedge the Fund's investment grade exposure by short-selling common stocks, entering into puts or put spreads on individual stocks, equity indices, and/or futures, that can be selected to replicate the credit component of investment grade corporate bonds and increase the Fund's exposure to Treasuries through bonds, notes, money market funds which invest primarily in T-bills and/or ETFs.
+The Fund may also use swaps or credit default swaps on individual securities or equity and fixed income indices for hedging purposes.